Benham and Reeves provides a professional lettings service to

 fire, theft, flooding, storm damage and escape of water.

-assured that we have reliable contractors on hand.
-If there is
+that we have reliable contractors on hand.
+If there is an emergency

-where emergency contact information is provided on a recorded
+information is provided on a recorded message.
+Our Management

 When you start a new tenancy, don’t forget the following: